Station8branding/WP_roots/README.md

 Other Components
 ----------------
-_FontAwesome_ is an online icon library.
+__FontAwesome__ is an online icon library.
 This theme currently uses v4.5.0.
 You can update the url that pulls it in /lib/scrips.php

-_isTree_ is a function found in /lib/station.php that takes the ID number of a page and returns true or false if you are on that page, a child of that page, or a grandchild of that page.
+__isTree__ is a function found in /lib/station.php that takes the ID number of a page and returns true or false if you are on that page, a child of that page, or a grandchild of that page.
 This is mainly used in displaying sidebars or menus.

 I have also created a widget that displays on the admin dashboard that pulls a feed from the station8branding.com RSS feed.

+This theme was originally created by Collin Berg.